aleksha/data-analysis-tutorial/session-6/README.md

 [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean), a "result" of the first paper about regression analysis by John Galton.

-We did alredy regression, when were construction classification variables.
+We did already regression, when were construction classification variables.

-As physicsts we have try to avoid pure regression and try to understand underlying nature of phenomena (see cow example below).
+As physicists we have try to avoid pure regression and try to understand underlying nature of phenomena (see cow example below).
 But sometimes, it's hard to avoid it --- we have some data and need to evaluate best value of other variable out of it.
 Plus, someone can gives up and go to a finance sector, where they care only about money...